 4. Westmalle Tripel

-The lingering after taste is something you want to savor, and not interrupt with anything else.
+After all, that awesome aftertaste is something you want to savor, and not interrupt with anything else.

 The best thing is that it also has a sizable ABV of 9.5%.
 So make sure you don’t have too many, even if you love it!

 5. St. Bernardus Wit

 One of the less well-known breweries is the Belgian St. Bernardus, which makes this traditional white beer an absolute gem.

 When you pour it, you’ll immediately notice the very light yellowish color with a dense head.